brendanwalkercasey/dive_into_systems/README.md

-# dive_into_systems
+# Dive Into Systems
-Repo to track progress of "Dive into Systems: A Gentle Introduction to Ccmputer Systems" by Suzanne J. Mattthews, Tia Newhall, and Kevin C. Webb
+Repo to track personal learning progress of "Dive into Systems: A Gentle Introduction to Ccmputer Systems" by Suzanne J. Mattthews, Tia Newhall, and Kevin C. Webb (more information available at https://diveintosystems.org/)